Reviews You Can Rely On

 Our Analysis and Test Results

-This compact pitcher is a simple kitchen addition to get fresher-tasting and clearer water.
-The fast-flowing filter keeps cup or water bottle fill-ups quick, and users report its six-cup capacity is decent for small households.
+The Brita Metro compact pitcher is a simple kitchen addition to get fresher-tasting and clearer water.
+The fast-flowing filter keeps cup or water bottle fill-ups quick, and users report its 6-cup capacity is decent for small households.
 We tested this model with Standard Brita filters, but you can also snag the Elite filters for less-frequent replacements and a slightly better contaminant removal performance.

 The main drawbacks to this pitcher are that the capacity is a little low for bigger families, and its contaminant removal during testing was only average — it did well removing heavy metals and trace elements, but struggled with more critical contaminants like lead.